-What are Categorical data?
+What are Categorical Data?

-Categorical data are type of data collected to record qualities or characteristics about the individual, such as eye color(Black or Blue), gender(Male or Female), or opinion on some issue (using categories such as agree, disagree, or no opinion).
+Categorical data are the type of data collected to record qualities or characteristics of the individual, such as eye colour (Black or Blue), gender(Male or Female), or opinion on some issue (using categories such as agree, disagree, or no opinion).

-How to Summarize Categorical Data?
+How to Summarise Categorical Data?